sgmurphy/wordpress-plugins/wp-health/readme.txt

 WP Umbrella is easier to use and faster than managewp.
 It's also a fantastic alternative to MainWP and WPRemote.

 == Changelog ==

+= 2.16.0 (08-06-2024) =
+- Improved: restoration script
+- Improved: deactivation of the old backup system for new projects.
+- New: add a restore point for safe update
+- New: retrieving plugins updates from your WordPress

 = 2.15.4 (06-20-2024) =
 - Improved: add new endpoint for the new backup and restore technology